haelannaleah/sync50/README.md

 Starts sync50.
 If the copy.com binaries have not been downloaded, start will begin the install process.
 If the status file contains the missing login or invalid login message, start runs login.
-Otherwise, start starts the CopyConsole daemon and the sync50 daemon.
+Otherwise, start starts the CopyConsole daemon starts an inotifywait.
 The CopyConsole daemon interfaces with copy.com.
-The `sync50daemon` prevents new unwanted files from being downloaded.
+Inotifywait runs in the background until killed or triggered triggers when files are created in the parent directories of `<USER>`.
+On trigger, it calls `sync50 --delete_local_excludes`, which calls `stop`, `deleteExcludes`, `excludes`, and start.
+This is how sync50 is able to dynamically avoid downloading extraneous files even after initial install.

 #### stop
 Stops sync50.
 If there is a CopyConsole process running, kill it.
 Then, check if